MarkWarneke/Cloud-Automation-101/README.md

 *From [Testing Fundamentals](http://softwaretestingfundamentals.com/)*
 >Unit Testing is a level of software testing where individual units/ components of a software are tested.

->While integration testing is a level of software testing where individual units are combined and tested as a group.
+>Integration testing is a level of software testing where individual units are combined and tested as a group.
 The purpose of this level of testing is to expose faults in the interaction between integrated units.

 **Tools:**